KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/README.md

 # Optimization of Budget allocation to number of advertisement channels :

 Developing an optimization system with ML model and optimization algorithm that will suggest optimized budget to be allocated to different channels, so that combined de-duplicated reach will be maximum.

-Tools/Technologies Used: Python, GCP, BigQuery, Looker studio.
+Just testing typeing ok, it's working well or not Tools/Technologies Used: Python, GCP, BigQuery, Looker studio.
 Machine Learning, Google cloud storage bucket etc.

 Role & resposibility -